Data templates: What are they for people and for machines?

 What are the differentiators of Cobuilder’s Data Templates?

-All Data Templates Cobuilder develops are in conjunction with CEN 442 WG4 – The EU BIM standards group for product dictionaries and templates;
+- All data templates developed by Cobuilder develops are in line with the standardisation work done by CEN/TC 442 Workgroup 4– The EU BIM standards group for product dictionaries and templates;